 We held sessions with: Women With Hope, Centrala, South & City College – Handsworth Campus, Erdington Secret Arts Space, Erdington Six Ways Baptist Church, Symphony Hall and Aston Hall.

 Everyone who took part enjoyed taking their pictures and were able to take a copy home with them.

-We have curated a collection of these self portraits into an exhibition to be launched at the prominent Library of Birmingham on 18th June in conjunction with our 20 years of Birmingham Refugee Week campaign (a week long event hosted by us).
+We curated a collection of these self portraits into an exhibition which was launched at the prominent Library of Birmingham on 18th June in conjunction with our 20 Years of Birmingham Refugee Week Festival.